 Myocarditis and pericarditis

-- Worldwide, there have also been recent, rare cases of myocarditis or pericarditis (inflammation of the heart) reported after the Pfizer BioNTech and Moderna COVID-19 vaccines.
+- A number of cases of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the pericardium) have been reported in people who have recieved the Pfizer BioNTech and Moderna COVID-19 vaccines.
 The reported rate appears to be highest in those under 25 years of age and in males, and after the second dose.
 Onset is within a few days of vaccination and most cases are mild, recovering within a short time following standard treatment and rest without any sequalae

 - Vaccinated individuals should be advised to seek immediate medical attention should they experience new onset of chest pain, shortness of breath, palpitations, or arrhythmias.